Personalize this lesson

-The corpus is bundled here so readers can download the same raw text and rerun the experiment locally: Download shakespeare.txt.
-That file is Princeton's course mirror of Shakespeare text.
-We train on the full bundled corpus, not a single-play excerpt.
-The run stays CPU-friendly because the model and update budget are tiny.[4]
+The corpus is bundled here so you can download the same raw text: Download shakespeare.txt.
+That's Princeton's course mirror of Shakespeare.
+We train on the full file, not a single-play excerpt.
+The run stays CPU-friendly because the model and update budget are tiny, not because the text is tiny.[4]

-Why use Shakespeare instead of a technical-log corpus?
-Because here the learning target is pure next-token mechanics: tokenization, causal masking, loss, checkpointing, and sampling.
-Once you understand the tiny GPT loop on a public corpus, the same pipeline transfers to code, runbooks, chat transcripts, and other domain text where you would usually fine-tune or continue pretrain.
+Shakespeare is the right corpus here because the learning target is the loop, not a product domain: tokenization, causal masking, loss, checkpointing, and sampling.
+Once you can debug that pipeline on a public play-text, the same code transfers to code, runbooks, and chat transcripts.

-Small GPT runs still have one non-negotiable contract:
+A small GPT run still has one non-negotiable contract:

 | Piece | What it does | Failure mode |